evelien-degraaf/Named-Entity-Linking-Latin-DAAL-2024/README.md

 Entities were annotated and linked by Evelien de Graaf and Margherita Fantoli.

 # Fuzzy matching
-The Jupyter notebook contains an explenation and illustration of the Fuzzy-matching process used in the paper.
+The Jupyter notebook contains an explanation and illustration of the Fuzzy-matching process used in the paper.
 The full pipeline illustration can be found below.

 ![NEL_pipeline_illustration](https://github.com/evelien-degraaf/Named-Entity-Linking-Latin-DAAL-2024/assets/127041405/07fdb0ce-6dd2-43ef-900f-e04acb7b1f40)